Hedera helix (English Ivy) Care Indoors; Watering, Light, Soil, Problems & Remedies

 Why are my Hedera helix leaves turning yellow?

-The main causes of yellow leaves on your Hedera helix are overwatering, soggy soil, temperature stress, and aging.
+The main causes of yellow leaves on your Hedera helix are low light, inconsistent watering, soggy soil, temperature stress, and aging.

 How to fix it

-Overwatering: Do not water on a schedule.
-Water only when the top 2-3 inches of soil dry out.
+Inconsistent watering: Do not water on a schedule; water when the top 2-3 inches of soil dry out and do not allow the soil to dry out completely for too long.

 Soggy soil: Use a well-draining soil and a pot that has a drainage hole.